mudita/MuditaOS/pure_changelog.md

 * Fixed USB charging port detection.
 * Fixed Template window clearing after all templates are removed.
 * Fixed wrong notification about multiple unread messages in case there's only one unread left
+* Fixed missing notification about new SMS when phone was locked on application Messages

 ## [1.7.0 2023-03-23]
 ### Changed / Improved